GizziXZ/stegoAES/README.md

 ## Installation

-To install the Steganography CLI tool, clone the repository and install the dependencies:
+To install the Steganography CLI tool, run this command:

 ```bash
 npm i -g stegoaes